Importance of stable mass transfer and stellar winds for the formation of gravitational wave sources: SeBa and model variations

 \subsection{Treatment of binary interactions}

-In this section, we summarise how binary interactions are treated in SeBa.
-The physical processes that can significantly influence the orbital evolution of a massive binary are tidal interactions, mass transfer episodes, mass loss due to stellar winds, and gravitational waves.

-In SeBa, we assume tidal interactions circularise the orbit by the onset of the mass transfer (\citealt{Portegies96}).
+In this section, we summarise how binary interactions are treated in \textsc{SeBa}.
+We assume tidal interactions circularise the orbit by the onset of the mass transfer (\citealt{Portegies96}).
 Change in the orbital separation and eccentricity due to gravitational waves emission are calculated according to \citealt{Peters}.

-As the stars of the binary evolve, their radii grow, which can lead to Roche-lobe overflow.
-If one of the stars fills its Roche-lobe, the mass transfer episode is initiated.
-The Roche-lobe is calculated according to Eggleton's formula \citep{EggletonApprox}.

-In order to determine the new orbital separation after a mass transfer episode, we use the relation \citep[e.g.][]{BookCompactXray, 1994vandenheuvel}:
+A mass transfer episode occurs, if any of the stars in the binary fill their Roche-lobe.
+We calculate the Roche-lobe radius according to \citet{EggletonApprox}.
+The evolution of the orbital separation during a stable phase of mass transfer is determined as \citep[e.g.][]{BookCompactXray, 1994vandenheuvel}:

-where $M_{d}$, $M_{a}$ are the mass of the donor and the accretor, respectively, $\beta$ is the mass accretion efficiency, ie. the amount of mass that can be accreted and $\gamma$ is the ratio of specific angular momentum that leaves the system and the total specific angular momentum of the binary, ie. $dJ/dM_{tot} = \gamma J/M_{tot}$, with J being the angular momentum of the binary and $M_{tot}$ being the total mass of the system.
-Although, $\beta$ and $\gamma$ is expected to depend on the parameters on the binary, in rapid population synthesis codes, it is commonly assumed that this value is constant.
+where $M_{d}$, $M_{a}$ are the mass of the donor and the accretor star, respectively, $\beta$ is the mass accretion efficiency, ie. the amount of mass that is accreted and $\gamma$ is the ratio of specific angular momentum that leaves the system and the total specific angular momentum of the binary, ie. $dJ/dM_{\rm tot} = \gamma J/M_{\rm tot}$, where J is the angular momentum of the binary and $M_{\rm tot}$ is the total mass of the binary.
+Although, $\beta$ and $\gamma$ is expected to depend on the parameters on the binary (see e.g. references in section \ref{subsec:first_phase_of_mass_transfer}), it is commonly assumed that these parameters are constant in rapid population synthesis codes \citep[see e.g. ][]{Riley_2022, Belczynski2008}.
 If $\gamma$ is constant, Equation \ref{eq:dotaa} can be integrated:

-where the subscript 'i' stands for initial, that is just before the onset of the mass transfer phase.
+where the subscript 'i' stands for initial, i.e. at onset of the mass transfer phase.

-If the accretor is a black hole, we assume that the accretion is Eddington limited and that the specific angular momentum leaving the system is that of the accretor, which implies $\gamma = M_{d}/M_{a}$.
-This mass transfer mode is the so-called isotropical reemission.
+If the accretor is a black hole, we assume that the accretion is Eddington limited and that the specific angular momentum leaving the system is that of the accretor, which implies $\gamma = M_{d}/M_{a}$ (i.e. so-called isotropical reemission).
 The change in orbital separation for isotropical reemission in the limit of $\beta \rightarrow0$ \citep[e.g.][]{soberman1997stability, vandenheuvel17}:

-If the mass ratio is sufficiently high, the shrinking in this mass transfer mode becomes efficient, in which case GW sources can be formed via the stable channel.